uofa-cmput404/uofa-cmput404.github.io/content/labsignments/django.md

 ## Serving Static Files with WhiteNoise

 Now that we have a Django app with Markdown editing and content storage, we need to configure our static hosting middleware.
 In a production environment, Django will not export static files which is why we need to use a static middleware.
-Changing the `DEBUG` variable in `lab2/settings.py` to `False`, running `python3 manage.py runserver`, and then navigating to `localhost:8000/wiki/add/` will not allow you to preview any Markdown code.
-We can use **WhiteNoise** (a static file middleware) to resolve this.
+Changing the `DEBUG` variable in `lab2/settings.py` to `False`, running `python3 manage.py runserver`, and then navigating to `localhost:8000/wiki/add/` will not allow you to preview any Markdown code. (note that you will also have to update `ALLOWED_HOSTS` to `['*']` if you would like to see it yourself) We can use **WhiteNoise** (a static file middleware) to resolve this.
 You can learn more about [WhiteNoise here](https://whitenoise.readthedocs.io/en/latest/django.html).

 1. Install WhiteNoise:
 ```